One of my favorite memories is being on our traditional family vacations enjoying homemade chili with this homemade chili seasoning mix.

 You’ll need just 9 simple chili spices to make this chili seasoning mix.
 Here’s what you’ll need to make this recipe:

 Simply stir all the ingredients together, then transfer to an airtight container.
 This seasoning recipe makes about 1/2 cup seasoning, and the entire seasoning goes into a slow cooker chili recipe serving about 12-15 people.

 How to use this chili seasoning

-I personally use 4 tablespoons of chili seasoning for every 1 pound of meat (lamb, sausage, beef, ground turkey, etc.).
-Play around with your meat to seasoning ratio to find what you like best.
+I personally use 4 tablespoons of chili seasoning for every 1 pound of meat (lamb, sausage, beef, ground turkey, etc.) when making tacos, burritos, dips, etc. Play around with your meat to seasoning ratio to find what you like best.